Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Object definitions

 \section{Object definitions}

-Photon candidates are reconstructed from topological clusters of energy deposits in the EM calorimeter and calibrated as described in Ref.~\cite{EGAM-2018-01}, in the region $|\eta| < 2.37$, excluding the transition region between the barrel and endcap calorimeters $1.37 < |\eta| < 1.52$.
+Photon candidates are reconstructed from topological clusters of energy deposits in the EM calorimeter and calibrated as described in Ref.~\cite{EGAM-2018-01, EGAM-2021-02}, in the region $|\eta| < 2.37$, excluding the transition region between the barrel and endcap calorimeters $1.37 < |\eta| < 1.52$.
+The ATLAS detector simulation was slightly updated with respect to Ref.~\cite{EGAM-2018-01}, to take into account improvements in the understanding of the detector response, leading to additional in-situ scale and resolution corrections.
+The corresponding uncertainties are increased to reflect the Run~3 pile-up conditions and a change in optimal filtering coefficients for the LAr calorimeter readout.
 To reduce the background from jets, photon candidates are required to fulfil the $Tight$ identification criteria based on shower shapes in the EM calorimeter and energy leakage into the hadronic calorimeter~\cite{EGAM-2021-01}.
 The hard-scatter vertex is selected as the vertex with the highest $\sum \pT^{2}$, where the sum is calculated using all tracks with a transverse momentum (\pT) higher than 500~\MeV, associated with that particular vertex.
 In the previous analysis~\cite{HDBS-2021-17}, the diphoton production vertex was defined using the two highest-\ET\ photons and additional information from the tracking systems, but the difference has a negligible impact on this analysis.
 A calorimeter-based isolation transverse energy, defined as the sum of the transverse energies of positive-energy topological clusters within a cone of size $\Delta R = 0.2$ around the photon candidate, is required to be smaller than 0.065 times the transverse energy of the photon.
 A track-based isolation, defined as the scalar sum of transverse momenta of tracks with $\pT > 1~\GeV$, satisfying loose quality criteria~\cite{EGAM-2019-01}, not associated with photon conversions, and originating from the vertex within a $\Delta R = 0.2$ cone around the photon candidate, is required to be less than 5\% of the photon transverse energy.

 Jets are reconstructed using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp, Fastjet} with a jet radius parameter $R = 0.4$.
 The inputs to this algorithm are particle-flow objects~\cite{PERF-2015-09}, which combine measurements from the inner detector and the calorimeters~\cite{PERF-2014-07} to improve the jet energy resolution and increase the jet reconstruction efficiency, especially at low jet \pT.
 Calibrations are applied to the jet energy scale (JES) and jet energy resolution (JER), which include components derived both from simulation and in situ measurements, documented thoroughly in Ref.~\cite{JETM-2018-05}.
 The associated systematic uncertainties are also evaluated using a series of simulation-based techniques and in-situ measurements, documented in Ref.~\cite{JETM-2018-05}.
 Jets from pile-up interactions are suppressed with the use of a jet-vertex-tagger~\cite{PERF-2014-03} and a forward jet-vertex-tagger~\cite{ATL-PHYS-PUB-2019-026}.
 All jets are required to have a \pT\ larger than 25~\GeV\ and an absolute rapidity lower than 4.4.